 #29 of 51 Places to Visit in Maharashtra

 A holy destination situated in the lap of nature, Ganpatipule is one of the top choices among beach lovers.
 This beach town along the Konkan coast is known for the 400-year-old, self-created idol of Lord Ganesha.
 Also, a hill shaped like Lord Ganesha behind the temple and the confluence of the sea and river are nothing less than natural wonders.
-When in Ganpatipule, you can enjoy different water sports at the beaches and visit popular attractions such as Jaigarh Fort, Jaigarh Lighthouse and Malgund village.
+When in Ganpatipule, you can enjoy different water sports at the beaches and visit popular attractions such as Jaigarh Fort, Jaigarh Lighthouse and Malgund Village.

 30. Jawhar, Maharashtra